 Think About Earnings

-Mosts hosts agree that they won’t rent their property long-term over their peak booking season.
-It’s because there’s no way that it would be as financially beneficial as numerous short-term bookings.
+Most hosts agree that they won’t rent their property long-term over their peak booking season.
+It’s because there’s no way it would be as financially beneficial as numerous short-term bookings.

-Your earnings as a host will likely be lower if you opt to rent for one long period.
+Your earnings as a host will likely be lower if you opt for a long-term rental for one extended stay.
 This is opposed to renting for shorter periods, especially over peak season.
-On the flip side, by renting for longer periods, you might avoid having an empty property over the off-peak season.
+However, longer bookings, like weekly and monthly stays, might avoid having an empty property over the off-peak season.

-When choosing which approach, you have to really analyze your past booking patterns.
+When choosing which approach, you have to analyze your past booking patterns.
 It’ll help you understand where your greatest business vulnerability sits.
 For hosts that have consistent bookings all year round, there probably isn’t a need to change anything.
-For hosts that only get bookings during peak season, you need a more balanced approach to long- vs short-term.
+For hosts that only get bookings during peak season, a perfect alternative is a more balanced approach to long-term renting vs short-term.

 You can access greater market data for free with Markets by DPGO.
 Simply enter a postal code or an area name and we’ll show you a range of insights for free!
-You can use these insights to see whether your market enjoys balance annual bookings.
-If not, you can identify which months are the most popular for your competitiors.
+You can use these insights to see whether your market enjoys balanced annual bookings.
+If not, you can identify which months are the most popular for your competitors.
+Longer stays during these less popular months could be the key to maintaining steady income throughout the year.

 If you’re a hobby host, and time is in abundance for you, then opting for a shorter-term rental goal is more easily manageable.
-For hosts that have busy careers and host as a side project may not be able to deal with the guest turnover of a short-term rental strategy.
+Hosts that have busy careers and host as a side project may not be able to deal with the guest turnover of a short-term rental strategy.

-Longer-term bookings are easier to manage and the guests usually demand far less attention during their booking than short-term rentals.
 On the other side of the coin, longer-term bookings can usually cause more damage, and because you can’t get into the rental during the rental period, you may not be able to catch this damage before it worsens.
+However, offering long-term rental options, like monthly Airbnb rentals, can be mitigated by including popular amenities such as dedicated working spaces.
+This not only appeals to a specific tenant profile but also encourages care and respect for the property.

 Think About Management